WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/numbers.md

 ## Currency

-Mention distinctly what country's currency that you are describing.
+Mention to the reader distinctly what country's currency that you're referring to.
 Use [ISO stated country codes](https://en.wikipedia.org/wiki/ISO_4217#Active_codes) to depict international currencies, if possible.

+For example, the dollar sign ($) can be mistaken for US dollars, Canadian dollars, Australian dollars, and multiple other currencies.

+For US dollars, use a comma to delineate the thousands place of whole currency; that is, use a comma in amounts that have four or more digits.

 ## Range of numbers